arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 ## 2.0 Create Apache Ranger policies on ESP enabled HDInsight clusters

-1. This step would assign roles and p
+1. This step would assign roles and privileges using Apache ranger to a user with less privileges.
 2. The ranger portal can be accessed at the below URL.

 ````